sdil/personal-blog/content/learning/index.md

 ## 2021

+- \*Set up Meilisearch to enable searching on our Firestore database.
+Took a few hours to set up the Meilisearch instance and sync the data from Firestore to Meilisearch.
-- \*Ship my first Golang code to production, an integration of an API server with a Malaysia payment gateway (iPay88).
+- \*Shipped my first Golang code to production, integration of an API server with a Malaysia payment gateway (iPay88).
 The API server is consumed by a mobile app.
 - Taught myself beginner-level Elixir Phoenix framework.
 Published a simple benchmark [here](https://github.com/sdil/benchmark-frameworks).
 Tried to build several web apps and API servers using Phoenix but still not feeling productive with it yet.
 - Used Django REST Framework, Nuxt and TailwindCSS to build [Tax App](https://fadhil-blog.dev/projects/#tax-app---feb-2021)
 - Studied UI/UX by reading and watching [Refactoring UI by Adam Wathan & Steve Schoger](https://refactoringui.com/)
 - Taught myself OWASP security vulnerabilities (CSRF, XSS, SQL Injection) and mitigations (CSRF Token, SameSite cookies, CSP)
+- Other techs I taught myself: Supabase

 ## 2020